When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Computational experiments

 The contrast with the default configuration is naturally larger, especially for the more complex datasets, with improvements reaching up to $10 \, \%$ in M10T3.
 The only dataset in which MA-DRL does not outperform the static methods is M5T1, the simplest of the unknown datasets.
 Here, the default configuration slightly outperforms both tuning and DRL, although this difference is extremely small in practical terms.

 Taken together with the increasing gains observed for larger and more complex unknown instances, these findings strongly suggest that problem complexity is a central driver of when learning becomes beneficial.
 When instances closely resemble those encountered during training, such as in the relatively simple M5T1 dataset, the DRL-based method offers little or no advantage over tuned static parameter settings.
 However, as soon as the instances deviate more substantially from the training distribution and their combinatorial complexity increases, the advantage of MA-DRL becomes both clearer and more pronounced.
+This notion of difference is therefore defined here in terms of these structural instance characteristics and should be interpreted as an empirical observation rather than a predictive criterion.
 Detailed per-instance results are available at \url{https://github.com/ugent-isye/MA-DRL-CAS-PFSP}.